-Procedural Event Bus
+Event Bus 🔗

-SIGNAL : LISTEN : CONDITIONAL
+SIGNAL : LISTEN : CONDITIONAL 🔗

 This is a global set of functions that do what they say on the tin mostly.
 The exception is CONDITIONAL which is a bit more involved (see below).
-Signals and listeners mean not only can you sometimes save on constant checks by using one-off events instead, but you can also allow extending, avoid some dependencies, and generally make things more reactive and less constant polling.
+Signals and listeners not only allow you to sometimes save on constant checks by using one-off events instead, but you can also allow extending, avoid some dependencies, and generally make things more reactive and less constant polling.
 Instead of checking constantly whether the player has just died and then come back to life, we use core.register_on_respawnplayer.
 This is no different except it is generalised and you can signal whatever thing you want.

-Example Use
+Example Use 🔗

 LISTEN("on_player_damage", function(player, damage, source)